On the string topology of symmetric spaces of higher rank: Geodesics in symmetric spaces

 see \cite[p.
 14]{ziller:1977}.
 The group $K$ acts by linear isometries on the space $\mathfrak{m}$, hence the orbit of $\Dot{c}(0)$ is diffeomorphic to the space $K/K_c$ which is embedded in the hypersphere

 Recall that the dimension of $K/K_c$ is $\mu$.
 As usual we can assume that $\Dot{c}(0)\in \mathfrak{a}$.

-If $M$ is an $n$-dimensional symmetric space of rank $1$, then the space $K/K_c$ is diffeormorphic to the sphere $\mathbb{S}^{n-1}$, since the compact rank one symmetric spaces are precisely the symmetric spaces where all geodesics are closed and of common prime length.
-If $M$ is $n$-dimensional and of rank $r\geq 2$, then the orbit of $K$ cannot be the whole hypersphere, which one can see as follows.
+If $M$ is an $n$-dimensional symmetric space of rank $1$, then the space $K/K_c$ is the whole sphere $S_c$, since the compact rank one symmetric spaces are precisely the symmetric spaces where all geodesics are closed and of common prime length.
+Thus $\mu = n-1$ in this case.
+If $M$ is $n$-dimensional and of rank $r\geq 2$, then the orbit of $K$ cannot be the whole hypersphere $S_c\subseteq \mathfrak{m}$, which one can see as follows.
 If the orbit of $K$ was the whole $S_c$ then in particular every point in $S_c\cap \mathfrak{a}$ lies in the orbit $K . \Dot{c}(0)$.
-But if $H\in\mathfrak{a}$ is in the $K$-orbit of $\Dot{c}(0)$, i.e. there is a $k\in K$ with $H = \Ad_k(\Dot{c}(0))$ then it is well-known that there is an element of the Weyl group $s\in W(G,K)$ with $H = s (\Dot{c}(0))$.
+But if $H\in\mathfrak{a}$ is in the $K$-orbit of $\Dot{c}(0)$, i.e. there is a $k\in K$ with $H = \Ad_k(\Dot{c}(0))$, then there is an element of the Weyl group $s\in W(G,K)$ with $H = s (\Dot{c}(0))$, see \cite[Proposition VII.2.2]{helgason:78}.
 But there are only finitely many elements of the Weyl group, so for rank $r\geq 2$ this yields a contradiction to the assumption that the $K$-orbit of $\Dot{c}(0)$ is all of $S_c$.
-Consequently, $K/K_c$ is an embedded submanifold of $\mathbb{S}^{n-1}$ which is not the whole sphere and therefore must have positive codimension.
-This shows that $\mu$ must be strictly smaller than $n-1$. \end{remark}
+Consequently, $K/K_c$ is an embedded closed submanifold of $\mathbb{S}^{n-1}$, which is not the whole sphere and therefore must have positive codimension.
+We have thus shown the following. \begin{lemma} Let $M$ be a symmetric space of rank $r$ and $c\in \Lambda M$ be a closed geodesic.
+The dimension $\mu = \mathrm{dim}(K/K_c)$ of the orbit of $c$ under the action of $K$ is equal to $n-1$ if and only if $r = 1$ and $\mu< n-1$ if $r\geq 2$. \end{lemma} Recall from above that the number $\mu$ shows up in the formulae for index and index plus nullity of the iterates of $c$.
+In Remark \ref{remark_index-growth} we will relate the growth of the index of iteration of closed geodesics in compact symmetric spaces to the results of the next sections concerning the string topology operations on compact symmetric spaces.